North Epping

 North Epping has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified two projects likely impacting the area: Senso Epping and Northern Sydney Freight Corridor Stage 2.
-Other notable projects include The Cambridge Retirement Village and Dence Park Master Plan, with the following list focusing on those of most relevance.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified two projects that could affect this region.
+Notable projects include Senso Epping, Northern Sydney Freight Corridor Stage 2, The Cambridge Retirement Village, and Dence Park Master Plan.
+The following details projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.